drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 <img src="https://agilie.com/_next/image?url=/api/imageproxy?url=https%3A%2F%2Fd12zh9bqbty5wp.cloudfront.net%2Fimages%2Ff9e66e179b6747ae54108f82f8ade8b3c25d76fd30afde6c395822c530196169-1674685166733.png&w=1920&q=75" alt="Agile"></img>

-#### 1. Planning and Design Phase:
+#### 1. Planning Phase:
-During this stage, the team establishes the project's scope, objectives, and goals.
-A product backlog, which is a prioritised list of the system's features or requirements, is also created by the team.
-The requirement analyst team works in conjunction with the stakeholders during this phase to compile and assess the system requirements.
-The group then develops user stories, which are concise, controllable chunks of functionality that can be worked on iteratively.
-The team will develop a thorough system design, complete with user interfaces, data models, and system architecture, during this phase.
-The team will also develop a mockup or prototype of the system so that stakeholders can give input and verify that the design satisfies their requirements.
+During this stage, the project manager will establish the project's scope, objectives, and goals, while taking into account the requirements of the stakeholders.
+The team will create a product backlog that prioritises the system's features or requirements, and defines the milestones, deadlines, and checkpoints.
+This will ensure that the project stays on track and within the set timeline.

+#### 2. Design Phase:
+The team will create the system's architecture, data models, user interfaces, and user experience during this phase.
+In order to obtain feedback from the stakeholders and make sure that the design meets their needs, the user experience designer will also create a mockup or prototype of the system.
+To ensure that the system design is feasible and meets the project's goals, it will be thoroughly reviewed and documented.

-#### 2. Development Phase:
+#### 3. Development Phase:
-The team will start coding the system and integrating the various components throughout this phase.
-To make sure that the code is functioning as expected and that the system is meeting the project requirements, this phase calls for frequent testing and teamwork.
+The team will begin coding and integrating the various system components during this phase.
+The main developer will keep an eye on the process and guarantee that the code complies with the standards and guidelines established by the project.
+The team will collaborate, and the code will be frequently checked to make sure it performs as expected.
+Throughout this phase, testing will be done to find any flaws and make sure the code complies with project requirements.

+#### 4. Testing Phase:
+Unit testing, integration testing, system testing, and user acceptance testing are a few of the tests the system will go through at this stage.
+To make sure the system follows the requirements and operates as intended, the main developer will test the system.
+The team will conduct user acceptance testing in conjunction with stakeholders to ensure that the system meets users' needs and expectations.

-#### 3. Testing and Deployment Phase:
+#### 5. Deployment Phase:
-During this stage, the team will test the system to make sure it complies with the specifications and performs as anticipated.
-System testing, integration testing, and unit testing are all included in this.
-To make sure the system satisfies users' needs and expectations, the team will also collaborate with stakeholders to carry out user acceptance testing.
-For deployment, the team will deploy the system to the production environment and make it available to users.
-This includes final testing and validation, as well as training for users and support staff.
+The main developer will deploy the system to the production environment during this phase, making it accessible to the users (JKM KTDI and KTDI college office staff and fellow members).
+The system will undergo final testing and validation to make sure it is ready for use.
+To ensure the system is successfully adopted, users and support personnel will receive training, and any required documentation will be made available.

+#### 6. Maintenance Phase
+The team will ensure the system's upkeep and maintenance during this phase, including bug fixes, software updates, and any necessary improvements.
+The objective is to maintain the system's smooth operation and adapt to the users' changing needs.
+The team will carry out routine assessments to make sure the system keeps up with the project's goals and stakeholder expectations.

-#### Gantt Chart:
+### Gantt Chart:
   <table style="border-collapse: collapse;">
       <thead>
         <tr>